lishijie15/DEFMN/README.md

 #### Run Our Model

-To run our model, please execute the following code in the directory labeled as "DEFMN".
+To run our model, please execute the following code in the directory as `./DEFMN`.

 ```
 python DEFMN_main.py